Self Harm: What We Need To Talk About

 If you are engaging in self harm behavior, the first thing you should do is tell somebody you trust.
 Reaching out for help is not easy by any means, but it is easier than living a life in a body you hate.
 Any and every self harm behavior is a warning sign of a larger mental health issue.
 It is never too late to break the cycle, and get help, before you spiral deeper and deeper into the self harm hole.

 Although there is no textbook cause for self harm, there are a few reasons behind it.
-The most common reason for self harm is self hatred.
+The most common reason for this is self hatred.
 Furthermore, poor coping skills and difficulty managing emotions or impulses are more reasons behind one self harming.
-Often, those who self harm get a sense of relief from the destructive behavior, and feel something other than sadness, for just that moment.
+Often, those who harm themselves get a sense of relief from the destructive behavior.
+They feel something other than sadness, for just that moment.
 It may feel addictive to the person, and they “chase the high” that the self harm gives them.

-There are a few risk factors behind self harm, such as surrounding oneself with others that self harm, life issues, and mental health issues.
+There are a few risk factors behind self harm.
+These include surrounding oneself with others that harm themselves, life issues, and mental health issues.
 Genetics and childhood experiences also may contribute to self harm.

 If you or somebody you know become severely injured from a self harm behavior, such as alcohol poisoning, intentionally drinking a toxic substance, or extreme cutting, contact your local emergency number.
 Furthermore, if you or your loved one are contemplating suicide, reach out to your support system and go to your nearest emergency mental health facility.